Category Archives: Holy Days

 What do we do with this?

 If you are not eager to attend an observance, make yourself do it.
 If you can’t go at night, go in the morning to one of the Catholic or Episcopal rites.
 Lent is a season for getting your body to go the direction of your faith.
 Wear the cross.
+(We will be at St. Asaph’s at 7am!)

 If you have not prepared for Lent to begin, now would be a good time to do it.
-Maybe you should get on Amazon (or go wherever) and buy a cross to wear all season — or make one!
+Maybe you should get online (or go wherever) and buy a cross to wear all season — or make one!
 (The kids might love to do that).
 You can try on all the traditional disciplines of Lent (especially the fast).
 But if you sit with Jesus for a few minutes it might become obvious what this year’s observance should be about for you — go with your inspiration.

 13 things you can do to stay of the Lent pilgrimage